-Most people would agree that the Internet exists to facilitate communication and the sharing of information – but how that process is managed is another debate entirely.
-Businesses rely on digital marketing channels to reach their audience and now, more than ever, they are being restricted by gatekeepers that insist they have the consumer’s best interest at heart.
+Most agree that the Internet exists to facilitate communication and the sharing of information.
+But the management of that process is another debate entirely.
+Businesses rely on email marketing and other digital channels to reach their audience.
+Now, more than ever, they’re being restricted by gatekeepers that insist they have the consumer’s best interest at heart.

-While net neutrality is threatened in the US and digital giants Google and Facebook are under investigation in Australia, email is one of the last remaining digital marketing channels that allows a direct relationship between a business and their customer.
-It’s through email that businesses can minimise their dependency on third parties and make sure they have the most control over how their content is consumed.
+Net neutrality is under threat in the US and digital giants Google and Facebook are under investigation in Australia.
+Leaving email marketing as one of the last digital channels that allow a direct relationship between business and customer.
+It’s through email that businesses minimise dependency on third parties, and maximise control over how their content is consumed.

-Last week, the Federal Communications Commission (FCC) in the United States voted to repeal the Open Internet Order of 2015.
-The vote means the FCC will hand over its authority to regulate Internet service providers to the Federal Trade Commission (FTC) in an attempt to dismantle net neutrality.
-In the lead up to the vote, FCC chairman, Ajit Pai, announced the change would help consumers and promote competition, but the consumers and businesses that are supposedly benefiting from such a vote disagree.
+Recently the Federal Communications Commission (FCC) in the United States voted to repeal the Open Internet Order of 2015.
+This means the FCC will hand over authority to regulate Internet service providers to the Federal Trade Commission (FTC) in an attempt to dismantle net neutrality.
+In the lead up to the vote, FCC chairman, Ajit Pai, announced the change would help consumers and promote competition.
+But the consumers and businesses that are supposedly benefiting from such a vote disagree.

 Meanwhile in Australia, the Federal Government has instructed the Australian Competition and Consumer Commission (ACCC) to launch an inquiry into digital giants Google, Facebook and Twitter to investigate the conduct of these platforms in dealing with content publishers and advertisers.
 Chairman Rod Sims explained that from now until mid-2019, the ACCC will look into how advances in technology impacts competition in the digital and media landscape and “how much of that is due to market power or misleading conduct issues.”

 It’s an interesting time for marketers and small businesses who aim to build meaningful relationships with customers.
-While the biggest social platforms in digital marketing are charging more for less visibility, there’s a lot of businesses revisiting their email marketing strategies and finding there’s more opportunities than ever before.
+While the biggest social platforms are charging more for less visibility, businesses are revisiting their email marketing strategies.
+And they’re finding there’s more opportunities than ever before.